garethltm/obsibrain/sc900/Microsoft Entra ID Governance.md

 - allows you to balance your organization's need for security & employee productivity with the right processes & visibility.
-As employees' role change within an orgnaization, you can use [[Microsoft Entra ID Governance]]
+As employees' role change within an orgnaization, you can use [[Microsoft Entra ID Governance]] to automatically ensure that the right people have the right access to the right resources, with identity & access process automation, delegation to business groups & increased visibility.
+-